 4 inches (approximately) of ginger root, peeled and grated

-Place water in a large non-aluminum kettle.
-Stir in grated ginger root.
-Place over high heat and bring to a boil.
-Allow ginger water to boil for 3 minutes.
+Place water in a large pot over high heat.
+Stir in grated ginger root and bring to a boil.
+Boil for 3 minutes.

-Remove from heat and stir in sugar until dissolved.
-Let cool to room temperature.
-When sufficiently cool, around 80°F or less, stir in whey or kefir if using.
+Remove from heat; stir in sugar until dissolved.
+Cool to room temperature.
+When sufficiently cool, around 80°F or less, stir in whey or water kefir if using.

 Keep at room temperature for 2 to 6 days, until the ginger ale is fizzy.
-You can strain out the pieces of ginger root at this time or leave them in if you like ginger pieces.
+Strain out the pieces of ginger root at this time or leave them in if you like ginger pieces.
 Bottle in tightly capped beverage bottles and let sit at room temperature for 1 to 2 days before refrigerating.

 Note: Lacto-fermented ginger ale mixed with kombucha is a great thirst quencher.